Taylor Swift: 2008–2010: Fearless

 Swift at the 2009 premiere of Hannah Montana: The Movie.
 She had a cameo appearance in the film and wrote two songs for its soundtrack.

-Swift's second studio album, Fearless, was released on November 11, 2008, in North America, and in March 2009 in other markets.
-Fearless spent 11 weeks atop the Billboard 200, becoming her first chart topper and the longest-running number-one female country album; it was the best-selling album of 2009 in the US.
+Swift's second album, Fearless, was released on November 11, 2008, in North America, and in March 2009 in other markets.
+Fearless spent eleven weeks at number one on the Billboard 200, becoming her first chart topping album and the longest-running number-one female country album; it was the best-selling album of 2009 in the US.
 The album's lead single, "Love Story", became the first country song to top the Pop Songs chart, and its third single, "You Belong with Me", was the first country song to top Billboards all-genre Radio Songs chart; both reached the top five of the Billboard Hot 100 chart and peaked atop the Hot Country Songs chart.
 Three other singles—"White Horse", "Fifteen", "Fearless"—all reached the top 10 of Hot Country Songs.
-In 2009, Swift opened for Keith Urban's tour and embarked on her first headlining tour, the Fearless Tour.
+In 2009, Swift opened for Keith Urban's tour and embarked on her first headlining concert tour, the Fearless Tour (2009–2010).

 Fearless became the most-awarded country album of all time.
 It won the three highest awards for a country album: Album of the Year by both the Country Music Association Awards and Academy of Country Music Awards in 2009, and Best Country Album by the Grammy Awards in 2010.
-At the Grammys, it also won Album of the Year, and "White Horse" won Best Country Song and Best Female Country Vocal Performance.
-Also in 2009, Swift was named Artist of the Year by both the American Music Awards and Billboard, and Entertainer of the Year by the Country Music Association Awards, becoming the youngest person to win the honor.
+At the Grammy Awards, Fearless also won Album of the Year, and "White Horse" won Best Country Song and Best Female Country Vocal Performance.
+Also in 2009, Swift was named Artist of the Year by both the American Music Awards and Billboard, and Entertainer of the Year by the Country Music Association Awards, becoming the youngest person to receive the honor.
 "You Belong with Me" won Best Female Video at the MTV Video Music Awards.
-Her acceptance speech was interrupted by the rapper Kanye West, an incident that became known as "Kanyegate" and turned into the subject of controversy and widespread media coverage.
+Her acceptance speech was interrupted by the rapper Kanye West, an incident that became the subject of controversy and widespread media coverage.

-Swift collaborated with other musicians in 2009.
-She featured on "Half of My Heart" by John Mayer, with whom she was romantically linked later that year.
-She wrote "Best Days of Your Life" for Kellie Pickler, co-wrote and featured on Boys Like Girls' "Two Is Better Than One, and wrote and recorded "You'll Always Find Your Way Back Home" and "Crazier" for the soundtrack of Hannah Montana: The Movie, in which she had a cameo appearance.
-She had her acting debut in the 2010 rom-com Valentine's Day and wrote "Today Was a Fairytale" for its soundtrack.
+Swift featured in 2009 on "Half of My Heart" by John Mayer, with whom she was romantically linked later that year.
+She wrote "Best Days of Your Life" for Kellie Pickler, co-wrote and featured on Boys Like Girls' "Two Is Better Than One, and wrote "You'll Always Find Your Way Back Home" and wrote and recorded "Crazier" for the soundtrack of Hannah Montana: The Movie, in which she also had a cameo appearance.
+She made her acting debut in the 2010 rom-com Valentine's Day and wrote "Today Was a Fairytale" for its soundtrack.
 "Today Was a Fairytale" reached number one on the Canadian Hot 100.
 While shooting Valentine's Day in October 2009, Swift dated co-star Taylor Lautner.
-On television, she made her debut as a rebellious teenager in a CSI: Crime Scene Investigation episode and hosted and performed as the musical guest on Saturday Night Live; she was the first host to write their own opening monologue.
+She made her television debut as a rebellious teenager in a CSI: Crime Scene Investigation episode and hosted and performed as the musical guest on Saturday Night Live; she was the first host to write their own opening monologue.